PatrykPru/Deriviativer/README.md

 # Derivative 3.0

+Project was created for programing class at Warsaw University of Technology.

 ### To make a driffrent matematical function you need to create one of the smart pointers:
 + To create a Math **Constant** with number inside brackets
 ```cpp